rodolfo-viana/site/content/curriculo.en.md

 # Summary

-Data Engineer with <span id="working-age"></span>+ years of experience, an MBA in Data Science from the University of São Paulo and an M.Sc. in Computer Science in progress at UNESP.
+Data Engineer with <span id="working-age"></span>+ years of experience, an MBA in Data Science from the University of São Paulo and an M.Sc. in Computer Science in progress at Unesp.
 I currently serve as a Senior Data Engineer at Stadium Goods —the global leader in the sneaker market—driving projects in data architecture, pipeline development, and data-quality governance.
 Combining a solid academic foundation with extensive industry experience, I excel at designing and optimizing cloud-based data infrastructures and have a proven track record of automating workflows to boost availability, integrity, and scalability.

 # Professional Experience